We have teamed up with Swim England to bring you two awesome fitness class inspired workouts to try next time you visit the pool.

 How it works

-The sessions are based around interval-style classes that are popular away from the pool – like HIIT (high intensity interval training) and boot camps.
+The sessions are based around interval-style classes that are popular dry-side – like HIIT (high intensity interval training) and boot camps.

 During the sessions we will refer Rate of Perceived Exertion (RPE) for effort levels.
 This will change for each set.